Grim Fandango: Remastered soundtrack

 After the original Pro Tools sound files were recovered, Peter McConnell found that some of the samples he had used originally did not sound good, and the team opted to re-orchestrate the score.
-The game's soundtrack was fully orchestrated through performances of the Melbourne Symphony Orchestra for the remastered version of the game.
+The soundtrack was fully orchestrated through performances of the Melbourne Symphony Orchestra for the remastered version.

 The re-made soundtrack was produced under Nile Rodgers' label Sumthing Else.
 It had a standard release of 37 tracks, as well as a Director's Cut with 14 extra tracks (the latter sold exclusively through Sumthing Else).
 It included the original score from the LucasArts archives, new compositions by Peter McConnell and new orchestral arrangements, as well as new extended versions of jazz pieces re-mixed at Sony Computer Entertainment America.

-In 2018, celebrating the 20th anniversary of the original release of the game, the soundtrack was released for the first time in vinyl format.
+In 2018, celebrating the 20th anniversary of the original release, the soundtrack was released for the first time in vinyl format.